The Joan Crawford Chronicle

 An art deco cake server sold for $530.
 Two handfuls of cheese knives sold for $210.
 A sterling silver carving knife and fork sold for $400, and a Steuben glass owl figurine sold for $220.

-April: A TV-movie version of Shaun Considine's book "Bette & Joan: The Divine Feud" is planned by Boardwalk Entertainment in New York, to whom Considine had previously sold the book's film rights to Boardwalk Entertainment in 1989.
+April: A TV-movie version of Shaun Considine's book "Bette & Joan: The Divine Feud" is planned by Boardwalk Entertainment in New York.
+Considine had previously sold the book's film rights to Boardwalk Entertainment in 1989.

 Mid-July: Cathy LaLonde, Joan's adopted daughter, files a lawsuit against Christina Crawford for defamation of character.

 The suit alleged Christina had made recent public claims alleging that as an infant Lalonde had been purchased by Joan on the black market.

 The lawsuit cited statements made by Christina to People Online Magazine during a book tour for the 20th anniversary addition of "Mommie Dearest".